 Wedding rings have been used for centuries as a symbol of marriage and commitment.
 Wedding rings are worn on the 4th finger of the left hand because it is believed the vein in that finger leads to the heart.
-Anyone can go into depth on what a wedding ring symbolizes and the history behind them, but I want to talk about the real emotion that wedding rings stir up in women.
-Because, let's be honest, if wedding rings didn't make us feel a certain way, then we wouldn't spend so much time, effort, and money on them.
+Anyone can go into depth on what a wedding ring symbolizes and the history behind them, but I want to talk about the real feelings that a wedding ring can stirr up in women.
+Because let's be honest, if wedding rings didn't make us feel a certain way, then we wouldn't spend so much time, effort, and money on them.

 This One is For The Girls...